jeandat/learning-ionic/README.md

 # Overview

-This is a demo app to apprehend IONIC which is built upon Cordova and Firebase.
+This is a demo app to apprehend IONIC v1 (which is built upon Cordova) and Firebase v3.

 Scope : iOS 8+ / Android 4.4+

-I will not develop new UI functionalities.
+I don't think I will develop new UI functionalities from this point.
 It is a simple demo.
-In a normal app, some UI choices would have been different but I wanted to illustrate some components and keep it simple.
-Detail screens are poor in informations by necessity because the Marvel API is very limited.
-You have to go to the official site in order to view more detailed infos.
+In a normal app, some UI choices would have been different and of course the app would have been richer but I wanted to illustrate some components and keep it simple.
+Detail screens are limited in informations by necessity because the Marvel API is a tad poor in details.

-Quick readers can do `npm start` in order to :

-- Install node dependencies
-- Install javascript dependencies
-- Build project
-- Launch a web server with reverse proxy and livereload
-- Open app in default browser

-Nonetheless I do not recommend to develop with your browser.
-It is different than a real device.
-You should develop on a real device and use the browser solution when it makes sense to make your life simpler for particular cases.

-In order to test in a simulator/emulator/device, you will need first to install everything needed by cordova and ionic (sdk, emulators, etc.) and then hit `ionic state restore` in your terminal which will install all cordova platforms and plugins.
-See prerequisites (next section).

-Then you just need to use one of the predefined npm alias.
-For instance: `npm run android` in order to :

-- Build project
-- Deploy on a real device if connected or an emulator/simulator as fallback

 [Crosswalk](https://www.npmjs.com/package/cordova-plugin-crosswalk-webview) is used as the default android browser, thus allowing us to share the same engine for all platforms.
 It give us control on that engine.
 We can update it whenever we want and have always the latest innovations from Chromium.
 The downside is a 25mb overload to the apk size.

 On iOS land, [WkWebView](https://www.npmjs.com/package/cordova-plugin-wkwebview-engine) is not used yet because it is too young.
+WkWebView should be handled natively in Ionic v2.

 # Illustrations